Mission & History

 Committed to increasing its young audience, Kentucky Opera developed several educational initiatives including Bravo Time, Overture, and Youth Opera Project.

-Kentucky Opera is financed by ticket sales, corporate sponsors and individual donors, the Fund for the Arts, the Kentucky Arts Council, and local fundraisers.
+Kentucky Opera is financed primarily by individual donors, and also has support from foundations and other institutional funders like Fund for the Arts, the Kentucky Arts Council.
+Ticket sales make up a very small portion of the revenue budget.
 From its humble beginnings in 1952 — when the budget of $10,000 produced three operas — Kentucky Opera has grown to a respected professional regional company with an annual budget in excess of $2.4 million.
-With the addition of the Kentucky Opera Studio Artists Program and other growing outreach educational programs, the company is well positioned to take its place as a leader in the region and the nation in the dynamic landscape of modern opera.
+With the addition of several growing community annd educational programs, the company is well positioned to take its place as a leader in the region and the nation in the dynamic landscape of modern opera.

 Our Founder